davidherszenhaut/metal_concerts/README.md

 A Python script to find interesting metal concerts near me.

+> [!WARNING]
+> This script is currently not working due to limited access to Encyclopaedia Metallum's pages.

 The script works by pulling down a list of bands playing near from an [online calendar](http://www.wrekage.org/events.php).
 The script then looks up each band on a [metal band database](http://www.metal-archives.com/) and returns the bands that match my particular genre choices.